rasor/rasor.github.io/content/2021/2021-03-14-BlockchainNearTemplates.md

 ## Intro

-For the blockcahin [NEAR protocol](https://docs.near.org/docs/develop/basics/getting-started) there is a npm starter template that makes it easy to start to write web-wallets that uses the blockchain.
+For the blockchain [NEAR protocol](https://docs.near.org/docs/develop/basics/getting-started) there is a npm starter template that makes it easy to start to write web-wallets that uses the blockchain.

 First I want to see the React template with AssemblyScript smart contract.
 There are two [options](https://github.com/near/create-near-app#readme) you can add: